ricardoandre/kanoerp/kanoerp/README.md

 `ctx.flowSettingsEnabled` is true, and both `.save()` and `.runById()` swallow errors via `.catch()` rather than letting them propagate.

-⚠️ **Inferred, not confirmed:** `ctx.flowSettingsEnabled` appears to indicate whether the code is currently running inside NocoBase's flow-configuration/edit UI versus the live rendered page — the guard suggests `.save()` (which registers the uid→SQL mapping) is only meant to run during configuration, not repeatedly at runtime, and skipping it live plus catching errors avoids whatever breaks if it's called outside that context. **Andre — if this understanding is wrong, correct it here** so future sessions don't inherit a wrong mental model of what this flag actually does.
+⚠️ **Semantics not fully understood — copy the pattern anyway.** `ctx.flowSettingsEnabled` appears to gate whether `.save()` runs, likely tied to whether the code is currently inside NocoBase's flow-configuration/edit UI versus the live rendered page — but nobody currently remembers exactly why this guard was added.
+It shows up independently in two separate files, which is strong enough evidence it's a deliberate, working pattern worth copying as-is for new SQL helpers, even without a full explanation of the underlying mechanism.
+If a future session ever needs to actually understand *why* (not just copy it), that would mean digging into NocoBase's own source/docs — this repo's history doesn't have the answer.

 ### 4.3 `ctx` surface — confirmed members only